obabichev/articles/flask-react-heroku-netlify/part1/part1.md

 > * Debug mode: off
 > * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-Looks like server started without problems and if we open URL like this:
+It looks like the server started without any problems and if we open the following URL:

 ```
 http://localhost:5000/?name=Oleg
 ```

-We should get result:
+We will get the following result:

 > Hallo, Oleg